When Can A Baby Sit In Bumbo Seat? Age, Risks & Alternatives

 • Try supported seating with your baby.
 Babies can hold their heads steady and unsupported by four months (1).
 Place the baby in a sitting position on a soft surface on the floor.
 Sit behind them and support their back.
 You may place the baby in a few minutes each day until the age of six months, when the baby can sit by themselves without support.

-• Introduce activities that help develop gross motor skills, including reaching out to objects and pushing and pulling objects while seated.
+• Introduce activities and exercises for babies that help develop their gross motor skills, including reaching out to objects and pushing and pulling objects while seated.
 It may help strengthen back muscles, making it easier for the baby to stabilize their body while seated.

 Activities like reaching out to objects may help strengthen back muscles